Ernyoke/ervin-szilagyi-static-site/src/articles/containers-under-the-hood.md

 ## Introduction

-Nowadays, in software engineering we take containers for granted.
-We rely on them on day-to-day work, we build highly available and highly scalable production environments with them.
-But, many of us, software engineers, are struggling to explain what containers fundamentally are.
-Usually, we point out that they are not virtual machines, which is true, but what are they then?
-In this article we will try to have a more in-depth understanding about what containers are, how do they work and how can we leverage them for building industry standard systems.
+Nowadays, in software engineering, we take containers for granted.
+We rely on them for day-to-day work, we build highly available and highly scalable production environments with them.
+But, many of us, software engineers, are struggling to understand and consequently what containers fundamentally are.
+Usually, when explaining to others, we point out that they are not virtual machines, which is true, but we struggle to precisely state what they are.
+In this article, we will try to have a more in-depth understanding of what containers are, how they work, and how can we leverage them for building industry-standard systems.

 ## Playground Set-Up

-To understand containers, we would want to play around some container runtimes.
-Docker is the most popular implementation of a container runtime, we will use that for this article, but there are several other implementations out there, for. example: Podman, LXC/LXD, rkt and many others.
+To understand containers, we would want to play around with some *container runtimes*.
+Docker is the most popular implementation of a container runtime, we will use that for this article.
+There are several other implementations out there, for example, Podman, LXC/LXD, rkt, and many others.

-We would want to use a Linux (Ubuntu) machine on which we can install Docker Engine following the steps from the [Docker documentation](https://docs.docker.com/engine/install/ubuntu/).
+Moving on with our setup, we would want to use a Linux (Ubuntu) machine on which we can install Docker Engine following the steps from the [Docker documentation](https://docs.docker.com/engine/install/ubuntu/).
 We would want to specifically use Docker Engine and not Docker Desktop.
-Docker Desktop will use a virtual machine for the host, we don't want to have that machine for current our purposes.
+Docker Desktop will use a virtual machine for the host, we don't want to have that virtual machine for our current purposes.

 ## Process Isolation

-Containers are not virtual machines.
-Despite having a their own hostname, filesystem, process space and networking, they are not VMs.
-They do not have a separate kernel, they cannot have separate kernel modules or device drives installed.
+Containers are not virtual machines (VMs).
+Despite having their own hostname, filesystem, process space, and networking, they are not VMs.
+They do not have a standalone kernel, and they cannot have separate kernel modules or device drives installed.
 They can have multiple processes, which are isolated from the host machine's running processes.

-On our Ubuntu machine, we can run the following command to get information about the kernel:
+On our Ubuntu host, we can run the following command to get information about the kernel:

 ```bash
 root@ip-172-31-24-119:~# uname -s -r
 Linux 5.15.0-1019-aws
 ```

-From the output we can see that the name of the kernel is `Linux`.
-Because I'm using an AWS EC2 machine, the release version of the kernel is `5.15.0-1019-aws`.
+From the output, we can see that the name of the kernel currently in use is `Linux` with the release version of the kernel `5.15.0-1019-aws` (The `aws` prefix comes from the fact that I'm using an EC2 machine on AWS).

 Let's output some more information about our Linux distribution: